Some links in this post may be affiliate links

 Cut down on watering in fall and winter as growth is reduced at this time.
 Do not allow the soil to dry out completely to avoid brown, crispy leaf tips.

+Ensure that the pot has a drainage hole and the soil is free-draining to prevent it from getting soggy.
 Always empty the saucer of any excess water.
 Do not allow the palm to sit in soggy soil as it may result in root-rot and death of the palm.

 Pygmy Date Palm can tolerate some light shade but if the light is too little it can cause slow growth and yellowing of fronds.
 Therefore, consider instaling a grow light to supplement it.

-Rotate the pot regularly to ensure that the palm receives light on all sides for balanced growth.
+Rotate the pot regularly to ensure that the palm receives light on all sides for a balanced growth.

 The best soil for Phoenix roebelenii is a well-draining, slightly acidic to neutral soil.
 A blend of 50% potting soil, 30% sand or perlite (for drainage), and 20% peat moss (for moisture retention) is ideal for this palm.